suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 image may also be afforded confidentiality using encryption.

 Encryption prevents third parties, including attackers, from gaining access to the firmware binary.
-Hackers typically need intimate knowledge of the target firmware to mount their attacks.
+Attackers typically need intimate knowledge of the target firmware to mount their attacks.
 For example, return-oriented programming (ROP) {{ROP}} requires access to the binary and encryption makes it much more difficult to write exploits.